SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 the result which is then printed.

 ### Using functions
-- Once you habe written some code using variables and operator you can assign them to a functions use uppercase single letter such as
+- Once you have written some code using variables and operator you can assign them to a functions use uppercase single letter such as
- A, B, C etc, this make up your overall MINT code. then you can run them by calling the label or lables or place them in other functions and calling that
+ A, B, C etc, this make up your overall MINT code. then you can run them by calling the label or labels or place them in other functions and calling that
 Eg
 ```
 > :A . ;